DavAug/chi/docs/source/getting_started/quick_overview.rst

    :file: images/1_simulation_8.html

-For details on how to implement a :class:`chi.PopulationModel` and many other details concerning population models in Chi, we refer to section :doc:`population_model`.
+For details on how to implement a :class:`chi.PopulationModel` and many other details concerning population models in Chi, the API reference :doc:`../api/population_models`.

 Hierarchical inference
 **********************